cms103/jetstream-outbox/README.md

     	NATS server address (default "localhost")
   -prefix string
-    	The top level prefix for events published to NATS (default "events")
+    	The top level prefix for events published to NATS (default "events") -slot string
+    	Name of the PUBLICATION and Slot in Postgres to source data from (default "jetstream_outbox")

 ```

 ## Example